 Molly C. Quinn is an actress and producer living in Los Angeles.
-Molly stars in the new horror/drama Agnes, which premiered at the 2021 Tribeca Film Festival; aside from starring in the film, Molly also executive produced the film through her production company QWGMIRE, which she formed in 2019 with Elan Gale and Matthew Welty.
+Molly stars in the new horror/drama Agnes, which premiered at the 2021 Tribeca Film Festival, and is out now through Magnet Releasing.
+Aside from starring in the film, Molly also executive produced the film through her production company QWGMIRE, which she formed in 2019 with Elan Gale and Matthew Welty.
 Molly may be best known for starring as Alexis Castle from 2009 to 2016 on the award-winning series Castle, opposite Nathan Fillion and Stana Katic, and she recently appeared in Doctor Sleep, opposite Ewan McGregor and Rebecca Ferguson.
 Molly currently lives in the LA area, with her fiancé and their two dogs; Piper and Pikachu.
 (Photo by the Riker Brothers.)

 When I was presented with the opportunity to write a post on Talkhouse about my experience producing and starring in my new horror-drama film Agnes, I was a little stuck.
 What could I discuss?
 What would be of interest to others?